-The pantry combines open shelving with a corner appliance garage, alongside wall-mounted ovens and a built-in coffee machine from Gaggenau.
+The pantry combines open shelving, an appliance garage, wall-mounted ovens, and a built-in coffee machine in one organized storage zone.

 .webp)